joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 ## React, no arguments for the event listener/handler

+React follows a different pattern than Vanilla JavaScript: The event listener (click, submit, hover etc. ) goes in-line with the element that will trigger the event as a property.

 If you don't need to pass any arguments to the handler, you can set up the event listener and handler like this:

 ```js